 Simulations of dry meadows at Niwot Ridge produced distributions of biomass among species that agree quite well with observations (Fig. 9).
 Plant biomass was zero at time zero and colonization was allowed to proceed over a 50-year period.
 For the first 20 years the plant community was dominated by grasses and forbs.
 Kobresia became established 2 or 3 years after the simulation began and slowly increased in biomass over the 50 years.
 Long-term simulations indicate that Kobresia may take up to 250 years to reach a steady-state biomass.
-The major increase is in the first 50 years.
+The major increase is in the first 50 years but a slow increase continues over the next 200 years.